Hangman-AWS-Showcase/MoviePuller/README.md

 -----

 ### Stack
-This microservice is build using Node.js, using the [Rapid API Movie Database Alternative](https://rapidapi.com/rapidapi/api/movie-database-alternative/) to get movie data.
+This microservice is build using Node.js with express, using the [Rapid API Movie Database Alternative](https://rapidapi.com/rapidapi/api/movie-database-alternative/) to get movie data.

 ### Flow